-Gibbon aims to cater to all sorts of school, and the back end has a correspondingly large assortment of options.
+Gibbon aims to cater to all sorts of schools, and the back end has a correspondingly large assortment of options.
 This can be overwhelming to start with, so this page aims to highlight the most important options when first setting up a school.
 The video below gives a quick start guide, with the following text going into more detail:

 Integrated into the Gibbon installer, opt to include demo data when you configure your database to see what Gibbon looks like in a fully operational school.